smart-edge-open/specs/doc/enhanced-platform-awareness/openness-node-feature-discovery.md

 - *nfd-worker*, which is taken from https://github.com/kubernetes-sigs/node-feature-discovery (downloaded as image)
 - *nfd-master*: stand alone service run on Edge Controller.

 Nfd-worker connects to nfd-master server.
 Connection between nfd-workers and nfd-master is secured by TLS based certificates used in Edge Node enrollment: nfd-worker uses certificates of Edge Node, nfd-master generates certificate based on Edge Controller root certificate.
-Nfd-worker provides hardware features to nfd-master.
+Nfd-worker provides hardware features to nfd-master which stores that data to the controller mysql database.
+It can be used then as EPA Feature requirement while defining and deploying app on node.

 #### Usage

 NFD is working automatically and does not require any user action to collect the features from nodes.
 Default version of nfd-worker downloaded by ansible scripts during deployment is v.0.5.0.
 It can be changed by setting variable `nfd_version` in `roles/nfd/onprem/worker/defaults/main.yml`.

-Features found by NFD are visible in Edge Controller UI.
+Features found by NFD are visible in Edge Controller UI in node's NFD tab.
+While defining edge application (Controller UI->APPLICATIONS->ADD APPLICATION), `EPA Feature` fields can be used as definition of NFD requirement for app deployment.
+Eg: if application requires Multi-Precision Add-Carry Instruction Extensions (ADX), user can set EPA Feature Key to `nfd:cpu-cpuid.ADX` and EPA Feature Value to `true`.
+Deployment of such application will fail for nodes that don't provide this feature with this particular value.
+List of features supported by nfd-worker service can be found: https://github.com/kubernetes-sigs/node-feature-discovery#feature-discovery.
+Please note that `nfd:` prefix always has to be added when used as EPA Feature Key.

 ## Reference
 More details about NFD can be found here: https://github.com/Intel-Corp/node-feature-discovery